cruzluna/linkit/README.md

 # linkit

+--> Link It is the in-house name for this project.

 repo for linkit of notespace.
-Initial commit will be for the frontend assets, a next.js webapp.

-Future plans: connect it to a ml recommendation system
+Future plans:

+- Jobs api
+- User Dashboard
+- Better share functionality